Long QT syndrome: Acquired

 Other causes of acquired LQTS include abnormally low levels of potassium (hypokalaemia) or magnesium (hypomagnesaemia) within the blood.
 This can be exacerbated following a sudden reduction in the blood supply to the heart (myocardial infarction), low levels of thyroid hormone (hypothyroidism), and a slow heart rate (bradycardia).

 Anorexia nervosa has been associated with sudden death, possibly due to QT prolongation.
 The malnutrition seen in this condition can sometimes affect the blood concentration of salts such as potassium, potentially leading to acquired long QT syndrome, in turn causing sudden cardiac death.
-The malnutrition and associated changes in salt balance develop over a prolonged period of time, and rapid refeeding may further disturb the salt imbalances, increasing the risk of arrhythmias.
+The malnutrition and associated changes in salt balance develop over a prolonged period, and rapid refeeding may further disturb the salt imbalances, increasing the risk of arrhythmias.
 Care must therefore be taken to monitor electrolyte levels to avoid the complications of refeeding syndrome.

-Factors which prolong the QT interval are additive, meaning that a combination of factors (such as taking a QT-prolonging drug and having low levels of potassium) can cause a greater degree of QT prolongation than each factor alone.
-This also applies to some genetic variants which by themselves only minimally prolong the QT interval but can make people more susceptible to significant drug-induced QT prolongation.
+Factors that prolong the QT interval are additive, meaning that a combination of factors (such as taking a QT-prolonging drug and having low levels of potassium) can cause a greater degree of QT prolongation than each factor alone.
+This also applies to some genetic variants, which by themselves only minimally prolong the QT interval but can make people more susceptible to significant drug-induced QT prolongation.